Taking the Plunge

 So now that you are living in Belize legally, how do you earn money?

 This is definitely one of the top questions I get.
-Some people buy a job and by that I mean they come down here and buy a business (however you need a work permit to physically work at it).
+Some people buy a business, however, you need a work permit to physically work at it.
 Many people work on the internet.
 It might be running a blog like this one or working for a company in your home country that allows you to work offsite.
 The Belize government is very protective of its workforce and so if you are applying for a job that most Belizeans can do, such as bartender, you won’t get it.
 Starting your own business is always welcome of course and there are many niches that can be filled.
 Your best bet is to bring enough to live on for a few months to a year and chances are you can find something once you get here and become part of the community.

 Okay so now onto some of the basic type questions.

 Where is Belize?
 Belize is just south of Mexico’s Yucatan Peninsula on the Caribbean and is part of Central America.
 It takes about 2 hours to fly here from Houston or Miami.
-It is often compared to the size of the state of Maryland.
-It has a population of only about 350,000, but now receives over 1 million tourists each year.
+It is often compared to the size of the state of New Hampshire.
+Belize has a population of only about 370,000 but now receives over 1 million tourists each year.

 Time Zone?
 Belize does not observe daylight savings so March to October it is equivalent to Mountain time and October to March, comparable to Central time; also known as GMT-6.